Rajesh295-dev/Rajesh295-dev/README.md

 ### 👋 Hey there!

-👣 My coding journey began after I completed my associate degree in Information Technology from my local community college 🏫 CCBC.
-Eager to delve deeper into the world of coding ⌨️, I took the plunge and enrolled in John Hopkins University's Coding Boot Camp 💻

-🎓 Graduated from John Hopkins University's Coding Boot Camp and later obtained a Computer Science Degree from Wilmington University 🏫

-👨🏻‍💻 Constantly expanding skills, exploring tech, and eager to collaborate on impactful projects 📊
+👨‍💻 I'm a coding enthusiast with a diverse educational background, starting with earning my Associate degree in Information Technology from CCBC, followed by completing the intensive Johns Hopkins University Coding Bootcamp, and culminating in graduating with a Computer Science degree from Wilmington University.
+Each step of my journey has fueled my passion for coding and software development.

+🌍 Based in Baltimore, Maryland 🇺🇸

+✉️ You can reach out to me at rajeshgautam766@yahoo.com

+💻 Currently, I'm diving deep into Next.js to enhance my web development skills further.

-🌱 Let's connect, collaborate, and code something awesome together🙏
+🤝 Let's connect, collaborate, and code something awesome together 🙏

+Skills 💪🏻

+📝 JavaScript
+🍃 MongoDB
+🚀 Express
+⚛️ React
+📡 Node.js
+🔖 Next.js
+🎨 TailwindCSS